AFI (2007) • AFI-072

 “Get busy living, or get busy dying.”

-Based on a novella by Stephen King, this drama follows banker Andy Dufresne, who is sentenced to life in Shawshank State Penitentiary for the murder of his wife and her lover—a crime he insists he did not commit.
-Over the years, Andy forms a deep friendship with fellow inmate Ellis “Red” Redding while quietly maintaining hope in the face of harsh prison life.
-Through patience, intelligence, and resilience, Andy gradually reshapes his life behind bars.
-Directed by Frank Darabont and anchored by performances from Tim Robbins and Morgan Freeman, The Shawshank Redemption explores themes of hope, redemption, and perseverance.
+Based on a novella by Stephen King, this prison drama follows banker Andy Dufresne, who is sentenced to life at Shawshank State Penitentiary for a double murder he insists he did not commit.
+Over the years, Andy forms a deep friendship with fellow inmate Ellis “Red” Redding and survives the prison’s brutality through patience, intelligence, and an unshakable inner sense of hope.
+Directed by Frank Darabont and anchored by performances from Tim Robbins and Morgan Freeman, the film turns incarceration into a story of endurance, dignity, and quiet resistance.
+The Shawshank Redemption remains one of the most beloved modern American dramas.

 Why it matters